IAMtheIAM/autoview-tradingview-chrome-docker-bot/README.md

 ## Deployment and Startup

 1) Upload `docker-compose.yml` and `launch-virtual-display.sh` to your server.
+NOTE 1: The default VNC password is 'yourpassword' - you should change this in `docker-compose.yml` to a secure password.
+NOTE 2: By default it runs on `port 3903` for security.
+You can change this to any port you want inside `./launch-virtual-server.sh` on line 82.

 2) From that same directory, run `sudo docker-compose up`

 3) Connect to your Docker container through VNC Viewer.
-By default it runs on `port 3903` for security.
-You can change this to any port you want inside the `./launch-virtual-server.sh` script.

 4) Right click on the Desktop > Applications > Shell > Bash